Nonlinear Quantum Behavior of Ultrashort-Pulse Optical Parametric Oscillators: Conclusions

 \section{Conclusions}

-In this work, we investigated the modeling of nonlinear effects in ultrashort-pulse OPOs from the perspective of quantum input-output theory.
-By extending the supermode technique of Refs.~\cite{DeValcarcel2006, Patera2010}, we obtained a reduced description of the pump-signal interactions using a nonlinear Lindblad operator formalism.
-In the highly nonlinear regime, we observed by numerical simulation nonlinear effects such as pump depletion and back-conversion of signal to pump.
-We found that, as expected, non-Gaussian physics in this regime can produce intracavity states with Wigner function negativity, but at the same time, multimode interactions can play a nontrivial role in their dynamics and dissipation.
+In this paper, we have investigated the nonlinear, multimode quantum effects in ultrashort-pulse OPOs, as revealed by a first-principles application of quantum input-output theory.
+We have rigorously derived a quantum input-output model for the SPOPO that features, under appropriate timescale conditions, a Born-Markov master equation in Lindblad form which includes the nonlinear interactions between the signal modes and the pump reservoir.
+The resulting model generically exhibits both dissipative nonlinearity, in the form of two-photon loss and modeled with nonlinear Lindblad operators, as well as a dispersive nonlinearity, in the form of an optical cascade and modeled with a four-wave-mixing Hamiltonian.
+By extending the supermode technique of Refs.~\cite{DeValcarcel2006, Patera2010}, we have obtained an efficient description for these multimode interactions.
+Numerical simulations using this supermode model show nonlinear phenomena such as pump depletion and back-conversion from signal to pump, as well as nonlinear corrections to the squeezing spectrum.
+In the regime of strong single-photon nonlinearities, we have found that, as expected, non-Gaussian physics in this regime can produce exotic intracavity states with Wigner-function negativity, but at the same time, the nonlinear multimode interactions, both dissipative and dispersive, play a significant and complicated role in the structure and dynamics of such states.

-From a technological perspective, the large enhancements of the nonlinear coupling rate in ultrashort-pulse OPOs (in the form of the supermode eigenvalue $\Lambda_1$) can potentially open a path towards quantum-scale nonlinearities in an all-optical platform.
-In this context, the multimode interactions present interesting challenges to the problem of quantum state generation, and we suspect that the decoherence into the reservoir via pump supermodes can be mitigated by appropriate engineering of the multimode interactions; the result of numerical investigations to this end will be reported in a future publication.

-In the meantime, quantum simulations in the intermediate (i.e., moderately nonlinear) regime are also important to the characterization of near-term pulsed OPOs, but unlike in the highly nonlinear regime we considered here, such simulations can be numerically challenging due to large signal excitations.
-However, for quantum input-output models, there have been recent developments in numerically reparameterizing open quantum system dynamics using, for example, manifold techniques based on coherent displacements and squeezing operations \cite{Tezak2017}.
-A multimode implementation of such numerical schemes can potentially be applied to study pulsed OPOs in this intermediate regime.